 Year 4 Multiplication Tables Check

-As a school, we are lucky to have subscriptions to 2 very useful websites that help the children to consolidate their understanding of the Maths curriculum.
+As a school, we are lucky to have subscriptions to the website that help the children to consolidate their understanding of the Maths curriculum.

 Times Tables Rockstars is an online resource that supports your child's learning of the times tables.
 Tables are set by the teacher for your child to practise.
 They can also compete against other users and challenge themselves with timed activities.